Online Schools and Colleges for an Aspiring Mortician

 Funeral directors handle the arrangements involved in a funeral service and help grieving families mourn and memorialize their...

-While not typically its own field of study, classes in funeral cosmetology and restorative art are included in most associate's...
+Classes in funeral cosmetology and restorative art are included in most associate's degree programs in funeral or mortuary...

 - Embalming Courses and Classes Overview